Collective intentionality: Michael Bratman

 One aspect of Bratman's argument that supports these criteria is the idea of meshing subplans.
 Bratman claims that in a shared cooperative activity, individuals' secondary plans do not need to be the same, but they cannot conflict.
 For example, consider his example of two people who intend to paint a house together.
 Let us call these two people Alice and Bill.
 Suppose Alice wants to paint the house red and Bill wants to paint the house blue.
 Both are aware that their subplans conflict, and that the other is aware of it as well.
 Bratman argues that even if Alice and Bill do end up painting the house together, they do not have a shared cooperative activity, because their subplans are in conflict.
 Furthermore, each participant must also be committed to having subplans that mesh.
 Without this commitment, participants might disregard others' subplans, leading to a lack of cooperation.
 However, he additionally claims that their subplans need not be identical.
 For instance, suppose Alice wants to use an inexpensive paint and Bill wants paint from a specific hardware store.
-In this case, there is a way that both subplans can achieved: they could buy an inexpensive paint from Bill's store of choice.
+In this case, there is a way that both subplans can be achieved: they could buy an inexpensive paint from Bill's store of choice.
 The details of Bratman's view are as follows: